PDXpert PLM Software

 - Change form View unreleased and View released checkboxes

-It doesn't affect the user's Create new, Is an analyst or Manage as administrator permissions.
+It doesn't affect the user's Create new, Is an analyst or Collections/Rules administrator permissions.

 For example, if the user's assigned role has only View released permission, then the reviewing group lets the user see a routed (unreleased) change form and each affected item's pending and canceled iterations.
 This expanded permission lets users with a full-function user account give the group's response.